yogin-suttroogun/iOS-Academy/README.md

 # iOS Development Learning Plan

 Welcome to your comprehensive iOS development learning plan!
 This guide is designed to help you learn Swift is a commendable decision, and with a well-crafted plan, you're set for success.
 As you delve into the world of Swift, remember that learning to code is a continuous process that rewards perseverance and curiosity.
-<br>Let's embark on this journey together!
+> Let's embark on this journey together! 🦾

 # Get started